0xm8n/nft-minter/README.md

 # Setup
-1. create account at https://dashboard.alchemyapi.io/ then create ropsten and mainnet application.
+1. create account at https://alchemy.com/?r=c1db09d93c9bb78c then create ropsten and mainnet application.
 2. signup https://etherscan.io/ and create apikey
 3. create .env file follow .env.example and update value
 4. create new metamask wallet for test, recommend to use different browser from real account
+5. get free test ETH from https://faucet.metamask.io/

 # Test
 1. Copy contracts and manual dependency from etherscan in to new project folder, exclude openzepeelin.